 This section should describe the existing economy in which the project is located and the economies materially impacted by the project.

-Define the economy in which the project is to be located.

-Describe the economy including:
+The description should include:

-- Gross Regional Product or other appropriate measure of annual economic production;
+- Gross Regional Product or other appropriate measure of annual economic production; - population - labour force statistics - infrastructure - the regional economy's key industries and their contribution to regional economic income - · regional resource endowment, competitive advantage and expected future growth - the key regional markets relevant to the project: - labour market - housing and land markets - construction services and building inputs market.

-- population

-- labour force statistics

-- infrastructure.

-Describe the regional economy's key industries and their contribution to regional economic income.

-Discuss regional resource endowment, competitive advantage and expected future growth.

-Describe the key regional markets relevant to the project:

-- labour market

-- housing and land markets

-- construction services and building inputs market.